selfjared1/syncfreedom-lib/README.md

     sync_freedom_url=https://syncfreedom.com

-When your credentials are inside of the config.ini file you will access the credentials and use this package like the following:
+When your credentials are inside the config.ini file you will access the credentials and use this package like the following example:

     from syncfreedom.client import SyncFreedomQuickBooks
     from quickbooks.objects.account import Account